If you want to remove your image’s background in a jiffy with Photoshop, this guide is for you.

 The options can include simple and complex techniques, from the Remove Background button to the Background Eraser feature.

-Using the Remove Background tool
+Get started with the Background Removing tool

 Follow these easy steps on how to remove background in Photoshop with the Remove Background tool.

-Step 1: Open the image you want to edit in Photoshop, and navigate to the Layer panel on the right-hand side.
+Step 1: Open the image you want to edit in Photoshop and navigate to the Layer panel on the right-hand side.

 Press Ctrl+J (Command+J for macOS) to duplicate the current layer.